rjpr/snappass/README.md

 ## Overview

-SnapPass is a web application that lets you share passwords and sensitive data securely.
+SnapPass is a web application for sharing passwords and sensitive data through secure, self-destructing links.
+Share a secret via URL that expires after being viewed once or after a time limit — no permanent record in email or chat logs.

-Let's say you have a password.
-You want to give it to your coworker, Jane.
-You could email it to her, but then it's in her email, which might be backed up, and probably is in some storage device controlled by the NSA.

-You could send it to her over chat, but chances are Jane logs all her messages because she uses Google Hangouts Chat, and Google Hangouts Chat might log everything.

-You could write it down, but you can't find a pen, and there's way too many characters because your security person, Paul, is paranoid.

-So we built SnapPass.
-It's not that complicated, it does one thing.
-If Jane gets a link to the password and never looks at it, the password goes away.
-If the NSA gets a hold of the link, and they look at the password... well they have the password.
-Also, Jane can't get the password, but now Jane knows that not only is someone looking in her email, they are clicking on links.

-Anyway, this took us very little time to write, but we figure we'd save you the trouble of writing it yourself, because maybe you are busy and have other things to do.
-Enjoy.
+**What's New in This Fork:**
+- Modern, lightweight UI with Pico CSS (95% smaller than Bootstrap)
+- Dark mode with automatic system detection
+- 20 color themes plus custom color support
+- Faster load times and improved mobile experience
+- Enhanced configuration with environment variables
+- Production-ready Docker deployment
+- Python 3.9-3.13 support with latest dependencies

+Simple, secure, and now with a modern interface that respects your users' preferences.

 ## Security

 Passwords are encrypted using [Fernet](https://cryptography.io/en/latest/fernet/) symmetric encryption, from the [cryptography](https://cryptography.io/en/latest/) library.
-A random unique key is generated for each password, and is never stored;
-it is rather sent as part of the password link.
+A random unique key is generated for each password, and is never stored; it is rather sent as part of the password link.
 This means that even if someone has access to the Redis store, the passwords are still safe.

 ## Docker Installation (Recommended)